EshayDev/Amimod/README.md

 ### Step 1: Selecting an App Bundle

 1. Launch **Amimod**.

-2. Click the "Select App" button to open a file dialog.
+2. Click the "Select File" button to open a file dialog.

-3. Choose the `.app` bundle you want to patch.
+3. Choose the bundle you want to patch.
 Amimod will automatically scan the bundle and list all executable files under `Contents/MacOS` and `Contents/Frameworks`.

 4. Select the executable you want to patch from the dropdown list.

 ### Step 2: Manual Hex Find and Replace